 “Biometric technology has the potential to enhance security effectiveness, improve operational efficiency, and yield a more streamlined passenger experience at the TSA checkpoint,” says R. Carter Langston, TSA spokesperson.
+It’s why lots of countries use biometric passports.
 “TSA recognizes that biometric solutions must be highly usable for all passengers and operators, considering the diversity of the traveling public.”

 Now, it’s been reported that this pilot program could expand nationwide as soon as 2023.
 Here’s what you need to know.

 What is facial recognition software and how does it work?